-No fund is open for investment by any U.S. person (as defined below) except in exceptional circumstances and only with the prior consent of the Manager.
+No Fund is open for investment by any U.S. person (as defined below) except in exceptional circumstances and only with the prior consent of the Manager.

-The Shares have not been, and will not be, registered under the U.S. Securities Act of 1933, as amended (the "1933 Act"), the United States Investment Company Act of 1940 as amended (the "1940 Act"), or the securities laws of any of the states of the United States of America and may not be offered or sold, directly or indirectly, in the United States of America or to or for the account or benefit of any U.S. Person except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the 1933 Act, the 1940 Act and any applicable securities laws.
+The Shares in the Funds which are described in this Prospectus have not been and will not be registered under the United States Securities Act of 1933 as amended (the "1933 Act"), the United States Investment Company Act of 1940 as amended (the "1940 Act"), or the securities laws of any of the states of the United States of America and may not be offered or sold, directly or indirectly in the United States of America or to or for the account or benefit of any U.S. Person, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the 1933 Act, the 1940 Act and any applicable securities laws.